Course Outline

 • Internet Security.

-• Describe the risks posed by connecting to the Internet in a government context.
+• Describe the risks associated with connecting to the Internet in government systems.

-• Describe the Windows Server components and features that can help provide internet security for government networks.
+• Identify Windows Server components and features that enhance Internet security for government operations.

-This module reviews the tools and concepts available for implementing security within a Microsoft Windows infrastructure, specifically tailored for government use.
+This module reviews the tools and concepts available for implementing security within a Microsoft Windows infrastructure, focusing on the needs of government IT environments.

 Lessons